etchedjs/etched/README.md

 ### namespace({ url }, ...models)

-Acts like `model()`, but flagging the model with a `Symbol` keyed property with the url as value, useful to easily identify your objects.
+Acts like `model()`, but flagging the model with a `Symbol` keyed property with the url as value, useful to easily identify your models.

 Example: